odinuv/web/en/apv/slides/sql-join/slides.md

 ## Introduction
 - SQL commands may be terminated with semicolon `;` (delimiter, not terminator).
 - Strings must be quoted with single quotes `'` (quote numbers as well).
-- Crete Database -- SQL command `CREATE`.
+- Create Database -- SQL command `CREATE`.
     - Syntax is fairly complicated and highly dependent on the specific database system.
     - Check the manual for details.
     - No need to learn this thing!